VirusTotal/yara/docs/modules/elf.rst

     .. versionadded:: 3.4.0

-    A zero-based array of segments objects, one for each segment the ELF has.
+    A zero-based array of segment objects, one for each segment the ELF has.
     Individual segments can be accessed by using the [] operator.
 Each segment object has the following attributes: